Repair Skills

 Explore Repair

-Two anthologies of well-selected resources addressing core repair issues, from environmental to political to economic; citations for further research; practical how-to’s.
+Anthology of well-selected resources addressing core repair issues — environmental, political, economic; citations for further research; practical how-to’s.

 Source — iFixit, USA and worldwide